sinewalker/sinewalker.github.io/posts/2010/agimo.md

 .. type: text
 -->

-In 2010, decisions at work provided inspiration on the train to work this morning....
+Decisions at work provided inspiration on the train to work this morning....

-Sung to "Casino"
+Sung to *Casino*

 With apologies to Philadelphia Grand Jury

 ```